JakobDFrank/penn-roguelike/README.md

 1. Clone the repository.

 2. Open a terminal and navigate to the root directory.

+3. (Optional) To change the server type, edit the -api flag in ./Dockerfile to http (default), grpc, or graphql, changing which server is launched.

-3. Run `docker-compose up --build` to start the application.
+4. Run `docker-compose up --build` to start the application.

-4. In another terminal, run the following commands to manage the program.
+5. In another terminal, run the following commands to manage the program.